stemangiola/CuratedAtlasQueryR/README.md

 ## Visualise gene transcription

-We can gather all CD14 monicytes cells and plot the distribution of HLA-A across all tissues
+We can gather all CD14 monocytes cells and plot the distribution of HLA-A across all tissues

 ``` r